The Good, Bad and Downright Ugly Parts of a Head of Marketing Job

 And even more so if they have just been hired!
 The board trusts the new CMO to analyse the situation, identify what needs to be done, develop the plan to do it and then take actions.
 And all of this in their first 3 months or so!

-Are you or have you yourself been in exactly this situation?
-Tough isn’t it?
+Are you or have you yourself ever been in exactly this situation?
+If you have, then you understand how tough it is, don’t you?

-That’s why many CMOs hire a supportive advisor or sounding board such as myself to accompany … Click to continue reading
+That’s why many CMOs hire a supportive advisor or sounding board such as myself to accompany them on this stressful early part of their … Click to continue reading

 The Great Trends Hoax: They don’t give a Business a Competitive Advantage